HakkeCS/odin-recipes/README.md

 # odin-recipes

-Basic HTML recipe website - part of the Odin Project curriculum
+Learning HTML using the Odin Project Curriculum.

+This repo will demonstrate basic HTML ability including adding anchor and image elements and creating a basic boilerplate HTML document.